 When you're busy online it's easy to forget you could become a victim

-- that your 'personal space' has been invaded and that your personal belongings, personal details or even your life has been tainted, controlled or manipulated by another person.
+- Commonly people feel like their 'personal space' has been invaded and their personal belongings, personal details or even life have been tainted, controlled or manipulated by another person.
 Common reactions to these types of incidents are feeling scared, angry, fearful, sick, under siege, lack of confidence using a computer or the internet and unsure who to call for help.

 Some practical ideas